Key Takeaway

 Benefits of the Combination

 Adding Ozempic to metformin typically improves blood sugar control beyond what metformin achieves alone.
-Many patients who have not reached their HbA1c target on metformin see meaningful improvements when Ozempic is added.
+Many patients who haven't reached their HbA1c target on metformin see meaningful improvements when Ozempic is added.
 The combination also offers weight loss benefits, as Ozempic's appetite-suppressing effects complement metformin's modest weight-neutral profile.
+For a complete cost breakdown, see our cheapest semaglutide options.

 Cardiovascular protection is another consideration.
 Ozempic has demonstrated cardiovascular risk reduction in the SUSTAIN-6[1] and SELECT trials, and metformin has long been associated with favorable cardiovascular outcomes.
 While no trial has specifically studied the cardiovascular effects of the combination versus each drug alone, the individual profiles are encouraging.